YikSanChan/site/pages/posts/splice-machine-feature-store.md

 A [feature store](https://www.tecton.ai/blog/what-is-a-feature-store/) consists of at least two parts, an online store that serves the low-latency online serving purpose, and an offline store that serves the large-scale offline training or inference goal.

 Usually, the online/offline stores are in different data systems.
-But Splice Machine shows a new option - one HTAP database to rule them all.
+But Splice Machine presents a new option - one HTAP database to rule them all.

 ## The popular dual-store architecture